rsampayo/naviio-prototypes/README.md

 1. Create a new directory for your prototype
 2. Add all necessary HTML, CSS, and JS files
 3. Update the main index.html to link to your new prototype
-4. Deploy using the instructions above
+4. Commit and push to GitHub - the deployment will happen automatically